ycpcs/cs365-spring2017/assign/assign03.md

 The program works by calling the `sim_tick` function repeatedly and drawing the positions of the simulated bodies as colored pixels in a GUI window.
 You can see the code for the sequential version of the simulation in the `sim_seq.c` source file.

+*TODO* &mdash; describe the main computation loop and how it can be parallelized.

 Your task is to parallelize the first loop in the `sim_tick` function, which accounts for the majority of the running time of the simulation.
 The basic idea is fairly simple: create multiple worker threads in the `sim_create` function, and have each thread handle part of the range of indices of the computaton's (outer) loop when instructed to do so by `sim_tick`.
 Note that the `sim_create` function should create as many threads as specified by the `num_threads` field in the `SimulationParams` object passed as a parameter: this will allow you to experiment with running the program using varying numbers of threads.

 ## Suggested approach